The Button that's Worth $20,000 per Month

 • Etc, etc, etc ...

-Before I'm even half way through the above list, I've already given up.
+Before you're even half way through the above list, you've probably given up.
 The process is simply too complex.
-With our AI chatbots users can just copy and paste an error message into the chatbot, and 98% of the times the AI chatbot will provide a solution within 30 seconds!
-Having to wait for a support technician to provide me with the same answer typically takes hours, and some times days!
+With our AI chatbots users can just copy and paste an error message into the chatbot, and 98% of the times the AI chatbot will provide a solution within 3 seconds.
+Having to wait for a support technician to provide me with the same answer typically takes hours, and some times days.

 This means that it could be argued that the number of "support tickets" have actually increased, since it's easier for their users to ask questions and have intelligent answers.
 This lubricates Resolve's platform, increasing the perceived quality, due to providing more support - Except most support is now automatically taken care of by the AI chatbot and doesn't need a human being.

-So while human resource requirements have now dropped by 30%, the quality of services provided by Resolve has now probably doubled!
+So while human resource requirements have now dropped by 30%, the quality of services provided by Resolve has now doubled

 Notice, Resolve still accepts support tickets, and as far as I know they don't have plans to lay off staff, but are rather looking to move resources around internally.
 So technically the word "saving $20,000 per month" isn't entirely accurate.
 A more correct description would be "Resolve have acquired $20,000 more of available resources by intelligently leveraging AI".
 Or summed up with a simple sentence ...